Parker Center for Plastic Surgery

 Keep in mind that each patient is unique and your results may vary.

 Growing older does not mean you have to look older.
 You may have noticed that some people age more gracefully than others.
 Often, there’s more to this than just “good genes.”
 Many patients here in New Jersey owe their youthful looks to facelift surgery.
-When these patients look younger, they often feel younger too.
+When our patients, who visit from Ridgewood and throughout Bergen County, North New Jersey, and surrounding areas, look younger, they often feel younger too.

 When Is It Time for a Facelift?